 \subsubsection{Measurement schemes \& compatible settings}

-For conciseness, we introduce our notions of measurement settings, schemes and compatible Pauli strings in \cref{def:measurement_scheme,def:compatability} in the following.
-Throughout this work, we set $\mc{P} = \{ X,Y,Z\}$ as short-hand notation for labels of the Pauli matrices and $\mc P^n$ for Pauli strings, i.e., labels for tensor producs of Pauli matrices.
-Moreover, let $\mc{P}_\1 = \Set{\1,X,Y,Z}$ and $\mc{P}_\1^n$ analogously. \begin{definition}[Measurement scheme and settings] Let $H$ a Hamiltonian as in \cref{eq:Hamiltonian} and $N \in \NN$ a number of measurement shots.
-An algorithm $\mc A$ is called a \emph{measurement scheme} if it takes $(N,H)$ as input and returns a list of \emph{measurement settings} $\vec{Q} \in (\mc{P}^n)^N$ specifying a setting for each measurement shot. \end{definition} Having formalized what a measurement schemes does, we have to take a look at the Pauli strings in the Hamiltonian decomposition~\eqref{eq:Hamiltonian} and their commutation relations as they effectively require various measurement settings to yield an estimate of the energy.
-To this end, we define how we can relate the target Pauli strings with a proposed measurement setting. \begin{definition}[Compatible measurement] Consider a Pauli string $Q \in \mc{P}^n$ as a measurement setting.
+For conciseness, we introduce our notions of measurement settings, schemes and compatible Pauli strings in \cref{def:measurement_scheme,def:compatability} in the following. \begin{definition}[Measurement scheme and settings] Let $H$ be a Hamiltonian of the form \eqref{eq:Hamiltonian} and $N \in \NN$ a number of measurement shots.
+An algorithm $\mc A$ is called a \emph{measurement scheme} if it takes $(H,N)$ as input and returns a list of \emph{measurement settings} $\vec{Q} \in (\mc{P}^n)^N$ specifying a setting for each measurement shot. \end{definition} Having formalized what a measurement schemes does, we have to take a look at the Pauli strings in the Hamiltonian decomposition~\eqref{eq:Hamiltonian} and their commutation relations as they effectively require various distinct measurement settings to yield an unbiased estimate of the energy.
+To this end, we define how we can relate the target Pauli strings to a proposed measurement setting: \begin{definition}[Compatible measurement] Consider a Pauli string $Q \in \mc{P}^n$ as a measurement setting.
 A Pauli string $O \in \mc{P}_\1^n$ is said to be \emph{compatible} with $Q$ if $O$ and $Q$ commute.
 Furthermore, they are \emph{\acs{QWC}-compatible} if $O$ and $Q$ commute qubit-wise.
 We define the \emph{compatibility indicator} $\mc{C}: \mc{P}_\1^n \times \mc{P}_\1^n \rightarrow \Set{\mathrm{True}\equiv 1, \mathrm{False}\equiv 0}$ such that $\mc C[O,Q]=\mathrm{True}$ if and only if $O$ and $Q$ are compatible.
 Analogously, we define $\mc{C}_\mathrm{QWC}$ that indicates \ac{QWC}-compatibility. \end{definition}